-1 km of access trail was developed along the Enmore River East system to allow crews safe access and allow for recreational fishers to access stream system.
-Further development to this access trail will take place in 2015 with another kilometre being added onto the existing 1km access trail.
-A sign with restoration funding partners will be placed at the beginning of this access trail, to inform users of the restoration project and the funders.
+2 km of access trail was developed along the Enmore River East system to allow crews safe access and allow for recreational fishers to access stream system.
+Further development to this access trail will take place in 2016 with another kilometre being added onto the existing 2km access trail.